CoderSales/robotCanRevInterface/README.md

 ____

-REV Hardware Client > set device ID: | Set Id to 10 for motor controller 1 - front left | Set Id to 11 for motor controller 2 - front right
+REV Hardware Client > set device IDs | Save Configuration as new01

-Set Id to 12 for motor controller 3 - rear left | Set Id to 13 for motor controller 4 - rear right

-____

-Save Configuration as new01

 ____